The Difference Between Barolo vs Barbaresco

 Barolo is actually about 50 years older than Barbaresco and was named after a noblewoman, the Marchesa de Barolo, in the 1850’s.

-It wasn’t until after World War II that a family producer called Gaia (‘guy-uh’) began to bring quality back to Barbaresco wines.
-Another great step to quality was the start of The Produttori del Barbaresco (a consortium of small producers) in 1958.
+It wasn’t until after World War II that a family producer called Gaia (‘guy-yuh’) began to bring quality back to Barbaresco wines.
+Another great step towards quality was the establishment of the Produttori del Barbaresco (a consortium of small producers) in 1958.

 When buying wines from Piedmont, note that the vintage you buy matters.
 Keep these basic tips in mind: